-These five elements of patient satisfaction are at work every time you see a patient communication board being used.
-Here again, research backs up the effectiveness of patient communication boards.
-In a controlled clinical trial published on PubMed.gov, researchers compared satisfaction levels among patients discharged before and after patient communication whiteboards at been implemented.
-Not surprisingly, patients who had the benefit of patient communication boards assigned higher levels of satisfaction to the quality of nurse communications, physician communications and decision-making involvement.
+These five elements of patient satisfaction are at work every time you see a patient whiteboard being used.
+Here again, research backs up their effectiveness.
+In a controlled clinical trial published on PubMed.gov, researchers compared satisfaction levels among patients discharged before and after patient communication whiteboards had been implemented.
+Not surprisingly, patients who had the benefit of whiteboards assigned higher levels of satisfaction to the quality of nurse communications, physician communications and decision-making involvement.

 How to Use Patient Communication Boards Effectively

-Simply investing in patient communication boards for your hospital will not enhance patient communication in itself.
-How a patient communication board is used is arguably just as important as the board itself.
-Here is a collection of five dos and don’ts to remember when implementing patient communication boards in a healthcare environment.
+Simply investing in patient communication boards for your hospital will not enhance communication in itself.
+How a board is used is arguably just as important as the board itself.
+Here is a collection of five dos and don’ts to remember when implementing communication board systems in a healthcare environment.

-DO: Make sure patient communication boards are visible to the patient
+DO: Make sure boards are visible to the patient

 For a patient communication board to have the desired effect, it must be placed in the direct line of sight of the patient.
 Affixing it to the wall over the patient’s shoulder, behind the IV pump or beyond a frequently closed privacy curtain defeats the purpose.